 - f.
 With approval of the city manager or committee chair, an item may be sent directly to a standing committee without council referral.
 If a matter is so referred to a standing committee, the committee agenda shall note that fact on the face of the agenda and the committee chair shall notify the council.
 Such referrals are not required to be forwarded to the council unless council action is recommended by the standing committee. - g.
 The city manager shall assign staff to assist the committee chair with the operation of the committee. - h.
-The committee chair shall approve committee agendas and be provided draft reports prior to being published. - As of the date of adoption of these Rules there are three existing standing committees: the Law and Legislation Committee (Chapter 13); the Personnel and Public Employees Committee (Chapter 14); and the Audit Committee (Chapter 15).
-Each of these committees has four members.
-The quorum for each standing committee is three.
+The committee chair shall approve committee agendas and be provided draft reports prior to being published. - 2.
+As of the date of adoption of these Rules there are three existing standing committees: the Law and Legislation Committee (Chapter 13); the Personnel and Public Employees Committee (Chapter 14); and the Budget and Audit Committee (Chapter 15).
+These committees have three or four members, as indicated on the council-approved appointment roster.
+For a four-member committee, the quorum is three; for a three-member committee, the quorum is two.